 What to know about Creatinine levels?

-Creatinine level varies based on factors like age, sex, race, and body size, and vary depending on the type of test.
+Creatinine level varies based on factors like age, sex, race, and body size and depending on the test type.
 Creatinine can be measured either through a blood test or a urine test.
 Both tests allow your doctor to:

 - Make a diagnosis if you are showing signs or symptoms of kidney disease